Bootstrap percolation on the Hamming torus: Open two-dimensional subgraphs

-Now if $\plane$ becomes open but $E$ does not occur, then since each point in $\plane$ becomes open, they must all violate one of (\ref{aretha}), (\ref{thebigo}), or (\ref{wilsonpickett}).
+Now if $\plane$ becomes open but $E$ does not occur, then since each point in $\plane$ becomes open, they must all violate one of (1), (2) or (3).
 By the pigeonhole principle, at least $n^2/3$ of these points must together violate a single condition.
 We will check that the probabilities of these three cases are $o(n^{-(d-2)})$.
 In fact, we will see that they are exponentially small by reducing each case to a large deviation probability involving a Binomial random variable with a small chance of success.
-We will use the fact that neighborhoods of two points in $\plane$ do not intersect outside $\plane$.
+We will use the fact that neighborhoods of two points in $\plane$ do not intersect outside~$\plane$. \begin{itemize} \item$\prob(n^2/3$ vertices in $\plane$ are initially open$)$ is exponentially small in $n^2$, as $p=o(1)$.